 Tech in the World’s mission is to expose top computer science students to underserved needs in developing communities and the various ways technology can be applied to address these global issues.

 We strongly believe that even though technology has enormous potential to tackle global development problems, many computer science students don’t get involved in global development in part because they have never been exposed to global issues and technology solutions.
 Tech in the World provides that exposure.

-For the second time, we are running a four-week program in Dar es Salaam, Tanzania.
-We have assembled a team of six top-notch Harvard computer science students and will partner with Ifakara Health Institute to develop a mobile vital statistics data collection and analysis tool.
-Additionally, the students will work with our partner from last year, the Association of Private Health Facilities in Tanzania (APHFTA), to overhaul their diabetes health monitoring tool.
+For the second time, we are running a three-week program in Lima, Peru.
+We have assembled a team of five top-notch Harvard computer science students and will partner with Socios en Salud (Partners in Health) to develop a mobile patient-tracking tool.
+The students will build on the groundwork laid by last year's team and focus on fingerprint functionality, a broader set of patients targetted, and ultimately, making the system usable.
 The experience will include visiting village and hospital sites to work with doctors and community health workers in order to research the problem and current situation further.
-Fellows will also engage in capacity-builting by teaching workshops on CS topics of their choosing (examples from last year include cyber security, parallel programming, and web development) to local students at the Dar es Salaam Institute of Technology.
-Learn more about last year's program at www.techintheworld.org/pilot
+Learn more about the first program at www.techintheworld.org/pilot

 To learn more about the details of the project or about how you can contribute, read our full proposal below.